 “To disrupt the loading of mitochondria to motor proteins so that virions [complete virus particles] can load instead is a clever way for a virus to be transported and is a great new idea provoked by this data,” Alwine said.
 “While other neurotropic viruses would have to be tested specifically, movement in nerve cells is required by all of them.
 Thus, this observation provides a starting place and a model mechanism for research with those other pathogens.”

-This research was published May 17 in the journal Cell Host and Microbe, and supported by the National Institutes of Health and a National Science Foundation Graduate Research Grant.
+This research was published on May 17 in the journal Cell Host and Microbe, and supported by the National Institutes of Health and a National Science Foundation Graduate Research Grant.